SAP/spartacus-docs/_pages/dev/features/text-field-configurator-template.md

 ## Overview

-The Text Field Configurator Template allows you to add simple, text-field-based configuration forms to your products (for example, to allow your customers to enter a text for engraving).
+The Text Field Configurator Template allows you to add simple, text field-based configuration forms to your products.
+For example, you can use this feature to allow your customers to enter a text for engraving.

 ## Requirements